disq-bio/disq/README.md

 As a general rule, any code that does not have a Spark or Hadoop dependency, or does not have a "distributed" flavor belongs in htsjdk.
 This rule may be broken during a transition period while the code is being moved to htsjdk.
-See [here](https://github.com/samtools/htsjdk/issues/1112) for some of the proposed htsjdk changes.

 ## Interoperability tests